restropiajr/PlayValorant/README.md

 <div align="center">

- **A dynamic website that allow users to view game information for Valorant by Riot Games.**
+ **A dynamic website that allow users to view game related information for Valorant by Riot Games.**

 </div>